dlai211/Vertexing-Tutorial/README.md

 ### Thursday (5 pm -- 6 pm)
  - Discussion about unfinished progress from [PW] and unanswered questions on Wednesday.
  - Restate (re-evaluate if needed) specific plans for [NW].
  - (maybe) Some changes reminders and progress updates.

-### Sunday (4 pm -- 5 pm)
+### OPTIONAL: Sunday (4 pm -- 5 pm)
+ - Not required
+ - Need confirmation for uncertain answers/interpretations
  - Discussion about progress updates for [NW] and raise any questions from [NW].
- - Expect full completeness for [PW] and at least 65% progress for [NW] (accept excusable reason, such as the unexpected difficulty of the project, sickness, school-related reasons, family-related reasons, etc)

-### OPTIONAL: Tuesday (4 pm -- 5 pm)
+### Tuesday (4 pm -- 5 pm)
  - Not required
- - Need confirmation for uncertain answers/interpretations
+ - Expect full completeness for [PW] and at least 80% progress for [NW] (accept excusable reason, such as the unexpected difficulty of the project, sickness, school-related reasons, family-related reasons, etc)
  - Practice for presentation for Wednesday.

 ## Meeting Place